nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Expected output:
 ````
-3 hours are added to CS2113T.
+3 hours have been added to CS2113T.
+3.0 hours have been spent on this module in week 1.
 ````

 ### 2.5 List expected and actual time spent of all modules: `list` <a name="list"></a>